Dalvik: Definition, Examples

 Key Takeaways

 2. Dalvik is a type of Java Virtual Machine (JVM), but it’s optimized for mobile devices.
-It operates on .dex (Dalvik Executable) files, a format that is more efficient in terms of memory and processing power than traditional .class files used by standard JVM.
+It operates on .dex (Dalvik Executable) files, a more efficient format in terms of memory and processing power than traditional .class files used by standard JVM.

 3. Dalvik has been replaced on Android by ART (Android Runtime).
 ART translates bytecode into native code before installing the application on the device, resulting in a significant speed improvement over the just-in-time compilation performed by Dalvik.